 Hard (Non-porous) Surfaces

 - Wear disposable gloves when cleaning and disinfecting surfaces.
 Discard gloves after each cleaning.
-If reusable gloves are used, those gloves should be dedicated to cleaning and disinfection of surfaces.
+If you’re trying to go green and reusable gloves are used, those gloves should be dedicated to cleaning and disinfection of surfaces.
 Do not use them for other purposes.

 - Prior to disinfection, dirty surfaces should be cleaned using a detergent or soap.